ZleMyzteX/DS4Help/README.md

 * DS4HelpAdvanced allows you to specify the file path of DS4Windows and it'll then start DS4Windows automatically.

 * DS4HelpAdvRun does the same thing as DS4HelpAdvanced but without the possibility to change the global path to DS4Windows.
+Use this if you already specified the path to DS4Windows.

 # Setup